andrewpey/vtland/sdk.md

 ![](/assets/sdk/2-1.png)

- Now set the filename — in this example `MyModel.obj` — and save file to `VoxelTycoonSDK/Trains` (if you are creating something related to trains) или `VoxelTycoonSDK/Buildings` (for enything else, like buildings or trees):
+Set the filename — in this example `MyModel.obj` — and save file to `VoxelTycoonSDK/Trains` (if you are creating something related to trains) или `VoxelTycoonSDK/Buildings` (for enything else, like buildings or trees):

 ![](/assets/sdk/3.png)